elcrni/Voron-Mods/Orbiter_2.0_SB_CW2_Enclosed/README.md

 ## Important Note:

 **All Stealthburner/CW2 parts have been changed to accomodate Orbiter extruder, meaning that no stock parts can be used for the mount.
-Hot end mounts and X-Rail carriage did not change, stock parts can be used here.**
+Hot end mounts and X-Rail carriage did not change, stock parts can be used here.
+This mount is compatible with Voron TAP**

 Changed stock parts: